top of page

 See: Jeselsohn et al., Cancer Cell 2018

-We use genomic footprinting technologies to study transcriptional networks in HER2-mutant breast cancer.
+We use genomic footprinting technologies to study transcriptional networks in endocrine resistant breast cancer.

 Oncogene variant-to-function

-We employ deep mutational scanning technologies to comprehensively characterize mutations in important oncogenes in breast cancer.
+We employ deep mutational scanning and functional genomic technologies to comprehensively characterize mutations in important oncogenes in breast and gynecological cancers.

 Image by National Cancer Institute